-- Web filters: There is a big difference in what I’d let my 7 year old see and what my 16 year old can see.
+- Web filters: There is a big difference between what I’d let my 7 year old see and what my 16 year old can see.
 Finding a web filter that allowed me to customize it for each kid was important.
 I also wanted to make sure that my kids couldn’t bypass the filter, and if they could, was there a way I could block their hacks.

-- Time management tools: I found that there are three kinds of ways to limit time; daily limit, schedule, and a per-app limit.
+- Time management tools: I found that there are three kinds of ways to limit time; daily limit, schedule, and per-app limit.
 The best apps will combine all three options, so you can experiment with the options and find what works best for your family.

 - Ease of use: While I’m pretty good with the technical side of things, my wife is not.
 I needed to find an app that was easy to use from setting up the account to creating filters and managing multiple devices.
 If you’re nervous about setting up the account make sure to choose an app that has a free trial and a responsive customer support team.

 - Value for the money: The cost of the app is a big factor, but instead of just looking at the bottom line, I focused on the value I was getting for my money.
 Qustodio costs a little more per month than Safe Kids, but I was getting more features and flexibility with it as well.
 It’s also important to look at the pricing plans and see how many devices can be protected with a single license.